steve-papadogiannis/steve-papadogiannis.github.io/posts/2021-05-30-containerizing-oracle-db.markdown

 ./buildDockerImage.sh -v 12.2.0.1 -e
 ```

-This command will generate an **oracle/database:12.2.0.1-ee** image in the **Local Docker Image Registry**, and then, we
+This command will generate an **oracle/database:12.2.0.1-ee** image in the **Local Docker Image Registry**.
-could build containers based on that image.

 ---

 ## Docker Container Creation

-In this step, we would like to setup a container which would have a running instance of the
-**Oracle Database Version** we specified above and would persist the data across restarts.

 On first startup of the container a new database will be created, and at that time
-we can run the initialization scripts in order to have an application database ready.
+we can run the initialization scripts in order to have an application schema created.

 For the scripts to be run at post-setup phase they should be included in
 `/opt/oracle/scripts/setup` directory inside the container

 ### Dockerfile

-To extend the setup with the initialization of the application database we could create
+To accomplish above part, we should create
-a **Dockerfile** to add that step of copying the necessary files in the **post-setup** directory.
+a **Dockerfile** to include the copying of the scripts in the **post-setup** directory.

 <script src="https://gist.github.com/steve-papadogiannis/98180985eb1086920769062dbaaa4ff5.js"></script>